Quality Inn Mic Mac

-The Metro Center, with a capacity of 10,000, is home to junior hockey's Mooseheads and full to the rafters when the team is on ice.
-The center plays host to any number of large events: championship figure skating, basketball, and, in September, at least one NHL pre-season game.
+Scotiabank Centre, formerly known as Halifax Metro Centre, is Halifax’s largest multi-purpose indoor sporting arena.
+Home to junior hockey's Mooseheads and full to the rafters when the team is on ice, the center plays host to any number of large events: championship figure skating, basketball, and, in September, at least one NHL pre-season game.
 If sports are not your idea of a good time, don't despair, because concerts of all shapes and sizes occur throughout the year; another yearly highlight is the Nova Scotia International Tattoo.
-Call for times and ticket prices.
-Office hours are from Monday to Friday, 9a to 5p.
+The arena's office is open Monday through Friday, 9a to 5p.

 The Khyber ICA, is an artist-run space featuring a great number of up-and-comers.
 Home is a grand old Gothic building on Barrington Street, which contains three galleries and the Khyber Club where you can mix with young artists, and talk of the finer things.
 Kids aged 6 - 12 may be interested in Khyber Kids Art Camp.
 Find camp information on their web page.